Couby/Tacview-LUA-SDK-Doc/content/LUA Core Interface/Telemetry.en.md

 	};

+#### Telemetry.GetTransformTimeRange( objectHandle )
+*Tacview 1.8.0*

+Retrieve the time of the first and last transform sample available for the specified object.
+This function is typically useful to enumerate object samples over its effective activity period.
+Returns *nil* if the object does not have any transform sample available.
+Note that *Telemetry.BeginningOfTime* can be returned if the object is timeless like a Bullseye.

+{{% notice note %}}
+**Return value:**<br>
+	{<br>
+		firstTransformSampleTime,		-- first effective transform sample absolute time<br>
+		lastTransformSampleTime			-- last effective transform sample absolute time<br>
+	}
+{{% /notice %}}

 #### Telemetry.GetLifeTime( objectHandle )
 *Tacview 1.7.6*

 Return absolute time of the object first appearance and its time of disappearance if applicable.
+Unlike GetObjectDataTimeRange(), this function may return a wider range which can goes up to Telemetry.EndOfTime if the object has never been destroyed or removed from the battlefield.
+Prefer the function GetTransformTimeRange() if you want to iterate over the object telemetry samples via a time counter.

 {{% notice note %}}
 **Return value:**<br>